TheTallJerry/Music-site-public/README.md

 * **Solution**: After some research I decided to use _AWS IAM and S3 buckets_ for this.
 They're relatively easy to use - although I did have some learning curve on the user/bucket policies - has a free tier, and many security configurations which I love, and problem solved.
 For this task specifically, I had to install `boto3.`

  3.
 * **Problem**: My localhost domain is different from my deployed domain, plus I might purchase a custom domain in the future.
 My navigation bar relies on relative links - which involves setting the `<base> HTML` element.
-Dynamically changing them is too much work and I often ended up forgetting it.
+Mannually changing them is too much work and I often ended up forgetting it.
-* **Solution**: I used javascript to set `<base>` with `window.location.origin`, and problem solved.
+* **Solution**: I used javascript to set `<base>` with `window.location.origin`, automating this process, and problem solved.

 # Source code